 Pocono Mountains

 Pocono golf does not compete with Pinehurst or the Outer Banks on prestige, but it beats them both on proximity for anyone in the New York-Philadelphia corridor.
-Shawnee is the reason to make this trip: a historic inn, the Tillinghast routing across a river island, and a short course Tom Doak designed.
-Jack Frost National fills the second day with a serious mountain layout.
-The value case is strong, particularly in shoulder season when rates drop and the courses are at their firmest.
+Shawnee's Tillinghast routing on a Delaware River island is historically significant and genuinely interesting to play.
+Jack Frost National adds mountain terrain.
+The value case is strong, particularly in shoulder season when rates drop further.

 Courses included